Maritime Holy Week of Valencia

 With the embers of the Fallas still smoking, Valencians prepare for the next festivities, especially in the neighborhoods of Cabañal, Canyamelar, and Grao, where the Maritime Holy Week is celebrated.
 These are ancient fishing and seafaring villages that, despite joining the large metropolis of Valencia, have preserved their identity and unique traditions.

-CALENDAR OF EVENTS FOR MARITIME HOLY WEEK
+CALENDAR OF EVENTS FOR THE MARITIME HOLY WEEK

-Calle de la Reina
+Las Arenas Beach and Calle de la Reina

 HOW TO GET THERE